philthompson10/sip/docs/abi_14.rst

-ABI v13 for Handwritten Code
+ABI v14 for Handwritten Code
 ============================

-In this section we describe the v13 of the ABI, provided by the :mod:`sip` module, that can be used by handwritten code in specification files.
+In this section we describe the v14 of the ABI, provided by the :mod:`sip` module, that can be used by handwritten code in specification files.
+Some elements may be dependent on the module's build configuration options.
+These options are described in the :directive:`%SipModuleConfiguration` directive documentation.
+For each enabled option a C preprocessor symbol will be defined with the name ``SIP_CONFIGURATION_`` followed by the name of the option.

 .. c:macro:: SIP_ABI_MAJOR_VERSION